Yakup3/CRUD/README.md

 # CRUD

 ## Description
-This is a Create, Read, Update and Delete operation using Node.js.\
+This is Create, Read, Update and Delete operation developed using Node.js.\
-Data is stored in the MongoDB database and fetched from there.\
+Data is stored in the MongoDB database and fetched from there.

 ## Used Tools
 - Node.js